I want to get this out of the way right off the bat.

 When comparing the U-Turn Orbit vs Pro-ject Debut Carbon, one thing is clear right off the bat.
 These two turntables are very similar.

 Both are modern and minimalist.
 Both play the same record speeds and both lack any buttons, knobs or switches.
-That lack oif controls goes a long with a lack of features.
+That lack of controls goes along with a lack of features.

 Unfortunately, some of the features that are lacking, most notably the ability to easily switch playing speeds, are ones I sorely miss.